Jordan847/drawing-thing/README.md

 # drawing-thing
-use arrow keys to move and c to clear screen
+use arrow keys or wasd to move and c to clear screen